 Across the board, GMP procedures help to enforce a few key principles:

-• Cleanliness & Hygiene: GMP compliant manufacturing facilities must work to maintain a hygienic environment free from contaminants, allergens, and unsafe substances that could lead to the adulteration of a product or material.
+- Cleanliness & Hygiene: GMP compliant manufacturing facilities must work to maintain a hygienic environment free from contaminants, allergens, and unsafe substances that could lead to the adulteration of a product or material.

-• Safety: All personnel working within a GMP lab must undergo critical safety and operational training.
+- Safety: All personnel working within a GMP lab must undergo critical safety and operational training.
 In addition to systems that ensure safety, GMP labs also have a series of backup and emergency procedures to handle issues that may slip through the cracks.
 For example, all GMP labs should have a comprehensive process firmly set in place to trace and recall all batches in the event a manufacturing error is made.

-• Recordkeeping: Although the FDA performs regular and unannounced audits of GMP procedures in facilities around the country, facility staff themselves must keep unambiguous and detailed records of all procedures to prove compliance with GMP standards.
+- Recordkeeping: Although the FDA performs regular and unannounced audits of GMP procedures in facilities around the country, facility staff themselves must keep unambiguous and detailed records of all procedures to prove compliance with GMP standards.
 Records must be made throughout the process of manufacturing and must be made available to FDA or regulatory officials during an audit or should concerns arise.
+Keeping detailed records can also help to eliminate or pinpoint where issues may have occurred during manufacturing.
+By carefully documenting each step, staff play a critical role in maintaining product integrity and facility safety.

-• Consistency: Products like vaccines and pharmaceuticals must be made with the utmost consistency to ensure that they are safe for distribution and use.
+- Consistency: Products like vaccines and pharmaceuticals must be made with the utmost consistency to ensure that they are safe for distribution and use.
 As such, an issue or complaint associated with products made in a GMP lab should be taken seriously and investigated to the fullest.
 Defective products should be recalled, and all efforts should be placed towards preventing the issue from occurring again.

 Tips for Designing a GMP Lab

 For new lab designers or those unfamiliar with GMP regulations and procedures, designing a GMP lab can be a bit of an overwhelming process.
-At OnePointe Solutions, our design team works in collaboration with experienced electricians, plumbers, and engineers to create fully integrated labs complete with everything you need to succeed.
+At OnePointe Solutions, our design team works in collaboration with experienced lab planners, electricians, plumbers, and engineers to create fully integrated labs complete with everything you need to succeed.

 Having helped to create and outfit countless labs, our team has picked up a few key pieces of advice for making the process of designing a GMP lab:

-• Layout: Because GMP labs aim to reduce the risk of cross-contamination, GMP lab layouts should be designed to separate materials by type.
+- Layout: Because GMP labs aim to reduce the risk of cross-contamination, GMP lab layouts should be designed to separate materials by type.
 Additionally, designers should aim to reduce through traffic in areas containing materials that could easily be transferred to other parts of the facility.
 Layout of laboratory countertops is super important, so consider it from the start.

-• Organization: Labeling everything, regardless of how ‘obvious’ it may seem, can help to drastically reduce accidents in the lab.
+- Organization: Labeling everything, regardless of how ‘obvious’ it may seem, can help to drastically reduce accidents in the lab.
 Clear, unambiguous labels not only help to remind technicians what they are using but can also include tips on safety and use.

-• Write Procedures: As difficult as it is to design a GMP lab, complying with GMP regulations is an equally challenging task.
+- Write Procedures: As difficult as it is to design a GMP lab, complying with GMP regulations is an equally challenging task.
 To help facility techs and researchers become accustomed to and regularly follow GMP procedures, consider writing procedural guides in clean, concise, easy to read formatting.
 Utilize tables, charts, bullet points, facts, and images to engage attention, and be sure to add as much detail as possible to reduce confusion.

-Ready to Design Your Lab?
+Ready to Furnish Your Lab?